JoseAdrianRodriguezGonzalez/Time_series/README.md

 >this csv can be manipulated at the way that it can fix at your needs or at least as practical dataset to study statistics or probability as the same time, any branch related with them.
 ## Data Analysis.
 >
->[!WARNING]
+>The data analysis is contained on the folder *Analysis* that you can check hear [Analysis](https://github.com/JoseAdrianRodriguezGonzalez/Time_series/tree/main/Analysis)
->At this point it'll be written the way that it has been studied......(METHODOLOGY IN R)
+>As an introduction, it was implemented an ARIMA process.